 Mediclinic hospitals and emergency centres are equipped to deal with all patients; both with and without COVID-19.
 And of course, strict policies and procedures are in place to limit the risk of infection.

 All staff have been trained in infection prevention and control measures, and precautions to prevent the spread of COVID-19 and other infections.
 They’re also equipped with the required personal protective equipment (PPE) to protect them against infection.
 Additional cleaning rounds have been implemented and all areas are cleaned thoroughly in between patients.

 There are designated COVID-19 and non-COVID-19 treatment areas in hospitals and staff movement between the areas is limited.
 While visiting restrictions remain in place within our Covid units, many Mediclinic facilities are adopting a policy of allowing a designated visitor to visit non-Covid patients once a day.
 These policies are being adopted as hospitals experience greater capacity.

-If you need to visit a day clinic for a simple procedure, rest assured that these facilities are non-COVID-19 areas.
+If you need to visit a day clinic for a simple procedure, rest assured that patients are tested before admission, reducing the risk for all stakeholders.
 Day clinics are now open for simple procedures – and a brand-new Mediclinic day clinic opens at Cape Gate in September.
 If you’ve been isolating and delaying care, your doctor is now able to welcome you back for consultations and treatment.